Modern Slavery Act

 Our business

-CPI operates across two sectors, Healthcare and Materials and is organised into 5 technology teams: Biologics, Formulation, Photonics and Electronics, Biotechnology and the Medicines Manufacturing Innovation Centre.
+CPI operates across two core sectors, Healthcare and Materials and is organised into 5 technology teams: Biologics, Formulation, Photonics and Electronics, Biotechnology and the Medicines Manufacturing Innovation Centre.
 These technology teams are situated across 5 different sites in the North East and Scotland, namely Darlington, Sedgefield, Wilton, Newton Aycliffe and Glasgow.
 Our activities mostly take place within the United Kingdom, although we do carry out some services within the United Kingdom for international clients.

 Our supply chains